-Sanctions can only be applied by a paid member of school staff, while on the school premises or in the care of the member of staff eg. On a school trip, and must be in accordance with disability, Special Educational Needs, race and other human rights.
+Sanctions can only be applied by a paid member of school staff, while on the school premises or in the care of the member of school eg. On a school trip, and will always be applied fairly.
+We have a staff/relative policy to ensure fairness when relatives of staff members are involved.